 - A. The dissertation topic must be approved by the student's major professor and advisory committee and must be an original and significant contribution to knowledge in the chosen field.
 As appropriate, the Human Subjects Protection Review Committee and/or the Institutional Animal Care and Use Committee must approve the method before the study is begun.
 The signed approval forms and the approval letter must be included in an appendix of the dissertation.
 (See Human Subjects Protection Review Committee section of this Bulletin.) - B. A separate bulletin outlining University requirements concerning the preparation of dissertations is available in the Graduate Office and on the Web at http://www-dept.usm.edu/~gradsch/gradread.html. - C. The student must complete a total of twelve (12) hours of 898 Dissertation. - D. The Graduate Reader insures that dissertations meet the university requirements.
+Students

-Students should make appointments with the Graduate Reader and allow ample time for revisions. - E. Students are responsible for meeting the dissertation deadlines that are listed on the Thesis-Dissertation Deadline Schedule in this Bulletin and on the graduate school web page.
-If a students fails to meet the final deposit deadline, his/her degree will be awarded the next semester. - F. The Dissertation Oral Defense.
+- should make appointments with the Graduate Reader and allow ample time for revisions. - E. Students are responsible for meeting the dissertation deadlines that are listed on the Thesis-Dissertation Deadline Schedule in this Bulletin and on the graduate school web page.
+If a students fails to meet the final deposit deadline, his/her degree will be awarded the next semester.
+The student must enroll for one (1) hour of 797 that semester. - F. The Dissertation Oral Defense.
 After the dissertation has been accepted and at least six weeks before the candidate is scheduled to receive the degree, a final oral examination of the dissertation and related fields will be conducted by the student's doctoral committee and any other faculty members designated by the Graduate dean.
 The examination will be open to any member of the graduate faculty.
+The results of the oral defense form should be submitted to the Graduate School immediately following the defense.
 After the doctoral committee members have been adequately consulted about the results of the student's research as well as the form and condition of the dissertation, the committee chair will schedule the defense with the Graduate School and other appropriate offices at least ten working days in advance of the defense.
 The meeting will be open to any member of the faculty and, at the discretion of the chair, may be opened to the public.